cacttus/BR2/project/devlog.md

 ** Inherit camera with FlyCam, or use a script?
 	Unity uses a script to control camera.
 I'm not sure what to do here.
 A script would be neat though.

+* Created basic C# scripting, and moved the FlyCam controls into a script.

 *2/12/2020*
 * New file structure looks like this.